The Ultimate DIY Adjustable Standing Desk Build Guide

 Are you sure you need this desk to be adjustable?
 If you’re on a budget, and you really just want to try using a standing desk to see if you like it, you don’t need much more than a few milk crates and an old door to lay across them.

 In that case, it’s just a normal desk but taller.
 You can also use your existing desk, but with a box or something else on top to add some height for the monitor, the keyboard, and the mouse.
+This is cheaper to test, especially if you want to see if you enjoy walking on under-desk types of treadmills while working or playing video games.

 If you can have separate desks for sitting and standing, it saves you the hassle of having to adjust it all the time.
 But if you’re really going to be switching from sitting to standing at this one work space on a regular basis, it makes sense to choose a design that adjusts very easily.
 This brings us to our next question…